Available on Fab

 Understanding the internal state machine helps you diagnose issues and integrate custom UI.
 PSO Autopilot transitions through these states sequentially:

 After scanning and fingerprinting, PSO Autopilot can optionally enter Preloading Packages before the first batch begins.
 The loop from Loading Batch through Waiting For GC then repeats for each chunk of assets.
-If demo validation timing is enabled, the machine enters Delay Minimum Duration before Finished, fires OnWarmupComplete, persists the fingerprint when the run succeeded cleanly, and returns to Idle.
+An optional Delay Minimum Duration demo hold can follow.
+Before completing, the machine can enter Compiling Pipeline Cache (the FlushingPipelineCache state) to keep the loading screen visible while the engine drains its remaining PSO backlog — this is the 0.95 → 1.00 progress band and where the phase-aware ETA reads the real PSOs-per-second drain rate.
+It then reaches Finished, fires OnWarmupComplete, persists the fingerprint when the run succeeded cleanly, and returns to Idle.

 Editor Preview Bypass